SabrinaSS/firebase_chatroom/README.md

 It was expanded upon with Firebase authication.

-The next step would be to restructure the database to next the chats collection within the rooms collection.# firebase_chatroom
+The next step would be to restructure the database to nest the chats collection within the rooms collection